devZenger/FoxFinance-Client-Server-System/README.md

         int customer_id PK "not null"
         string name "not null"
         string email "not null"
+        string phone_number "not null"
+        string birthdate "not null"
         decimal deposit
+        string reference_account "not null"
         string password "not null"
         string registration_date "not null"
     }